danbivins/dan-port-site/pages/projects/partner.md

 ![Various states of a user looking for, filtering, and signing up for a program.](/static/img/sec8.jpg) *Various states of a user looking for, filtering, and signing up for a program.*

+By providing an open access to community offerings, we were able to allow the incarcerated and formerly incarcerated the highest chances of success.

 [Next project](/projects/mgov)